What is this form?

 F. Reset - this allows you to remove all the data inside the modal and start afresh.

-STEP 11: Taxpayers availing of any tax relief under the Tax Code must fill-up the Tax/Relief Availment section.
+STEP 11: Taxpayers availing themselves of any tax relief under the Tax Code must fill out the Tax/Relief Availment section.

 STEP 12: Enter the Tax Filer/Spouse's Reconciliation of Net Income per Books Against Taxable Income Tax.